The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 - Tax Savings: $10,000 × 35% = $3,500

-These savings can then be reinvested to further compound your wealth.
+These savings can be reinvested to further compound your wealth.

 2.2 Enhanced Portfolio Returns

-By reinvesting the proceeds from the sale of underperforming assets into better-performing or more stable alternatives, investors can improve their portfolio’s overall return potential.
+By reinvesting the proceeds from the sale of underperforming assets into better-performing alternatives, investors can improve their portfolio’s return potential.

 Example: Portfolio Improvement After Rebalancing